Glutara/.github/profile/README.md

 ### 4. Implementation Design

 We are making sure that our solution is not only feasible to make but also comfortable for users to deal with it, especially the hardware device.
-So we also go through dense design plans and implementation.
+So we go through dense design plans and implementation to make sure our dreams come true.

 **Click to get more information:**<br>
 Glutara 3D design: [Link](https://github.com/Glutara/glutara-3d-design)